Campus Safety Tips

-The Landmark Campus is a small, yet vibrant, active and diverse community.
-Through the efforts of different departments at Landmark, including the Department of Security, our campus is a relatively safe environment.
+The Landmark Campus is a small, yet vibrant, active, and diverse community.
+Through the efforts of different departments at Landmark, including the Department of Campus Safety, our campus is a relatively safe environment.
 Yet, like other communities, we are not immune to crime and must remain constantly aware to ensure our safety and security.
 Our goal is to supply realistic, proactive safety and security techniques and keep our community informed about crime on campus.

 The Department maintains a 24-hour telephone number for general information and emergencies.
-The duty officer can be reached by dialing 6899 from any on-campus telephone or 802.387.6899 from off-campus telephones.
+The duty officer can be reached by dialing 6899 from any on-campus telephone or 802-387-6899 from cell phones or off-campus telephones.
 The College is also part of the statewide E-911 system.
 Emergency services can be contacted by dialing 9-1-1 from any campus telephone.
 If 9-1-1 is called, please call the duty officer to inform them of the emergency.

 The Department provides various safety and security services to the members of the Landmark community.
 Some of these services include vehicle registration, parking and traffic enforcement, escorts, lockouts, crime prevention, investigation, and student interactions.

 LOCAL EMERGENCY SERVICE PROVIDERS